ABOUT THE BRIDGE PROJECT

 "[HMD's Bridge Project presents]...intelligent and excellent evenings of dance.
 The Bay Area owes her."

 --Rita Felciano, " Dance View Times, Vol. 31, No.4, Autumn 2014

 "I see the Bridge Project as a counter-balance to th[e] propensity towards isolation [in the Bay Area].
 It keeps us connected and aware of a broader history and larger artistic community.
 Its facilitators provide artists with tools and a space to deepen their understanding of their own artistic inclinations and intent.
 I suspect that this rigor and clarity with respect to intent increases our potential to engage in meaningful exchanges outside our immediate community. "

 --Karla Quintero, Participant in the 2016 Bridge Project: Ten Artists Respond to Locus

-Funding for the Bridge Project comes from generous individual donors to Hope Mohr Dance and institutions such as NEA, San Francisco Arts Commission, San Francisco's Grants for the Arts, the Kenneth Rainin Foundation, and the Sakana Foundation.
+Funding for the Bridge Project comes from the NEA, San Francisco Arts Commission, California Arts Council, San Francisco's Grants for the Arts, the Kenneth Rainin Foundation, the Sakana Foundation, and generous individual donors.

 Gallery photo credits:

 Trisha Brown (by Lois Greenfield); Anna Halprin (by Margo Moritz), Jeanine Durning (by Ian Douglas), Stephanie Skura, Simone Forti (by Margo Moritz), Hope Mohr (performing Lucinda Childs' Carnation/by Margo Moritz).